isgulkov/rsa-prep/README.md

 <img src="http://www.ahawa.asn.au/images/ahawa---thiihohgec.jpg" align="right" height="100" /> Here I'm slowly chipping away at the goal of implementing the [RSA](https://en.wikipedia.org/wiki/RSA_(cryptosystem)) cryptosystem in C++11 completely from scratch (the only dependency being the standard library, excluding dev ones).

+> **TODO**: this section needs a gif, like someone encrypting on a Mac, then decrypting on Windows XP, or something

 ## Motivation